sheldon-white/RepData_PeerAssessment2/RepData_PeerAssessment2.md

 library(ggplot2)
 stormData = read.csv(bzfile("repdata-data-StormData.csv.bz2"))
 ```
-Only retain the rows that contain damage, injuries or fatalities.
-We can also discard most of the columns.
+Only retain the rows that contain damage, injuries or fatalities; damage exponents must be in the accepted set.
+We can also discard most of the columns, but we'll also need the 'year' value

 ```r
 damageData = stormData[,c("FATALITIES", "INJURIES", "PROPDMG", "PROPDMGEXP", "CROPDMG", "CROPDMGEXP", "BGN_DATE", "EVTYPE")]